ksmith6/vehicle_detection/Writeup_Submission.md

 I implemented multi-scale search by calling the `slide_window()` function several times with different input parameters.

 My goal was to minimize the number of boxes required to search the roadway area while ensuring coverage of the roadway.
-To this end, I generated three sets of windows.
+To this end, I generated four sets of windows.

 The first set of windows is a set of small boxes near the horizon over a limited span of x-coordinates.
 This would set of windows would detect cars far ahead of the vehicle.
 These boxes were 64px by 64px, and they swept from x=200 to x=800, and from y=400 to y=500 with a 50% overlap.